Barnaba1841/Data_Analysis_Projects/Sales_Insights/readme.md

 <img src="Assetss/Screenshot_Tables.png" alt="Tables" title="Tables">

-All this data is stored in Sql Servers.We need to load that data into Power BI
+All this data is stored in Sql Servers.We need to load that data into Power BI<br>
+consists the data in db_dump.sql file

 <img src="Assetss/Screenshot_SQLTABLES.png" alt="Tables" title="Tables">